JTech-Labs/TheTinyMarmaladeGame/BUILDING.md

 The built code will be in the `bin/` directory.

 # More
-If you want more information, you can run
+If you want more information, you can run:

 `make help`